|All of Michael Winkler's individual works explore the imagery and implications of

 The work is based on the spelled-forms of 12 German Words.

 To access the catalog description, click (here).
-To access a
+To access a discussion of the

 |An exploration of using the spelling of words to generate the color in